 You’ll get a taxable grant based on your average trading profit over the 3 tax years:

 - 2017 to 2018

 We will work out your average trading profit by adding together your total trading profits or losses for the 3 tax years, then we will divide by 3.

-The second and final grant is worth 70% of your average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £6,570 in total.
+The second grant is worth 70% of your average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £6,570 in total.
 The online service will tell you how we’ve worked your grant out.

 The grant amount we work out for you will be paid directly into your bank account, in one instalment.